JakobSachs/hash_breaker/README.md

 # hash-breaker.go
-A GoLang CLI program to reverce calculate a given hash code.
+A GoLang CLI program to reverse calculate a given hash code.
 Utilizes concurrent workers to speed up the hash breaking process.

 ## 🚀 Getting Started